Corporation tax definition

 Example of corporation tax

 John and Jane Smith decide to form a limited company together.
 They call it J & J Smith.
-In its first year, J & J Smith Ltd makes a pre-tax profit of £150K.
-The company pays £28.5K corporation tax on this, leaving it with a net profit of £121.5K.
-This profit belongs to the company J & J Smith, not John and Jane directly.
+In its first year, J & J Smith Ltd makes a pre-tax profit of £49K.
+They will pay a corporation tax rate of 19% as they’re under the £50k threshold, which equates to a bill of £9,310.
+The remaining net profit once their tax bill is settled, which is £39,690, belongs to the company J & J Smith, not John and Jane directly.

 Understanding what is and isn’t legally considered an essential purchase can, however, be complicated.
 For this reason, it’s generally best to have company accounts prepared by a qualified accountant.
 This ensures that you pay your tax liability in full but do not overpay.